 My interview is included with a body of other UGRR information on the new website, “The Struggle Against Slavery.”
 I’m very excited to attend this upcoming event and to see the premier of the new website at the Charles H. Wright Museum of African American History.

-NOTE: The above photo on the right is of the Gen. James Taylor plantation/house where Anthony Binga’s immediate family was enslaved and very near there where the group embarked upon a 6 day journey to Canada and freedom.
+NOTE: The above photo on the right is of the original Gen. James Taylor plantation/house where Anthony Binga’s immediate family was enslaved and very near there where the group embarked upon a 6 day journey to Canada and freedom.
 The photo on the left is of Anthony Binga Sr.

 In Honor of Black History Month 2012 | Virginia Slavery (A brief article about my ancestors Anthony Binga Sr. and Thomas B. Cotillier)